Padstow Heights

-Padstow Heights, a suburb of local government area of the City of Canterbury-Bankstown, located 22 kilometres south-west of the Sydney central business district, in the state of New South Wales, Australia.
-It is a part of the South-western Sydney region.
+Padstow Heights is a suburb in South-western Sydney in the state of New South Wales, Australia.
+It is in the local government area of the City of Canterbury-Bankstown, and located 22 kilometres south-west of the Sydney central business district.
 Padstow is a separate suburb to the north and One Tree Point is a locality within Padstow Heights.

 Geography

 Padstow Heights is a mostly residential suburb bounded on the east by Salt Pan Creek and to the south by the Georges River.
 The Alfords Point Bridge links Padstow Heights to Alfords Point in the Sutherland Shire.

 Transport

-The local bus route, 927 takes residents from One Tree Point to Padstow.
+U-Go Mobility bus route 927 from One Tree Point to Padstow railway station serves Padstow Heights.

 History

 The Padstow area was first named Padstow Park Estate after a town called Padstow in Cornwall, England.
 It was named for being the "holy place of St Petrock" (not to be confused with St Patrick), an important Cornish saint.